CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 ##SBATCH --constraint=BEEOND
 ###SBATCH --beeond

-Please add the “beeond start” command at the top of the job script, and “beeond stop” to the end:
+The “beeond start” command was added to the top of the job script, and “beeond stop” to the end.
+Note, the -m 2 option is specific to using two nodes, this should be modified to match the number of nodes specified in the `SBATCH --nodes=`  command above:

 # ===================================================================